OfficeDev/teams-toolkit/docs/cicd_insider/README.md

 > Note: To enable `@microsoft/teamsfx-cli` running in CI mode, turn on `CI_ENABLED` by `export CI_ENABLED=true`.
 In CI mode, `@microsoft/teamsfx-cli` is friendly for CI/CD.

-Please keep in mind that you must store Azure service principal credentials in your environment variables securely.
+Please keep in mind that you must store Azure and M365 credentials in your environment variables securely.
 For example if you are using Github as your source code repository, you can use the [Github Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) to securely store your credentials.

 The following table gives details about the required environment variables used in the script.